nordeck/element-web-modules/e2e/README.md

 ### Prerequisites

-Running the e2e tests requires Docker to be installed.
+Running the e2e tests requires Docker or Podman to be installed.

+If using Podman be sure to [set up the `DOCKER_HOST` environment variable](https://node.testcontainers.org/supported-container-runtimes/).

 ### Running Tests